-The clearance between the bottom edge of the cladding and paved/unpaved ground must comply with section 9.1.3 of E2/AS1.
-The finished floor level must also comply with these requirements.
+The clearance between the bottom edge and paved/unpaved ground of cladding must comply with section 9.1.3 of E2/AS1.
+The finished floor must also comply with these requirements.
 These clearances must be maintained throughout the life of the building.

-StriaTM Cladding must overhang the bottom plate by a minimum of 50mm, as required by E2/AS1.
+StriaTM Cladding must overhang the bottom plate by a minimum of 50mm as required by E2/AS1.

 StriaTM Cladding must maintain a minimum clearance of 100mm from paved ground, and 175mm from unpaved ground.
 On roofs and decks, the minimum clearance must be 50mm.

-Do not install external cladding such that it may remain in contact with water or ground, refer to Figure 3.
+Do not install external cladding such that it may remain in contact with water or ground.
+Refer Figures 3 and 4.